-Artists will create a body of work inspired by their time in Missinipe Churchill River, to be exhibited either at the Darrell Bell Art Gallery, the WeTu Gallery (virtual/on-line or in Saskatoon, SK) or within the Yuel Family Community Gallery at the Remai Modern in Saskatoon, SK.
+Artists will create a body of work inspired by their time in Missinipe Churchill River, to be exhibited either at the Darrell Bell Art Gallery, the Snelgrove Gallery at the University of Saskatchewan or WeTu Gallery (virtual/on-line or in Saskatoon, SK) or within the Yuel Family Community Gallery at the Remai Modern in Saskatoon, SK.

 One of the pieces resulting from the Artists in Missinipe Churchill River Residency Program will be donated to the WeTu Gallery permanent collection.

 In creating visual art inspired by Missinipe Churchill River, artists can reveal meanings and relationships that complement nature, cultural, spiritual, political, and educational perspectives of northern Saskatchewan history, tradition, and way of life.
 Participating artists are expected to share their residency experiences through their diverse networks and in creative ways to heighten the profile and exposure of the Artists in Missinipe Churchill River Residency Program.